boazsegev/facil.io/lib/redis/README.md

 The facil.io framework contains an optimistic asynchronous Redis client that synchronizes the built in Pub/Sub system with an external Pub/Sub Redis server, allowing facil.io's Pub/Sub to be extended beyond a single machine or process cluster.

-The `redis_engine` can be used also to send commands to a Redis server, leveraging the existing Redis "subscribe" client.
+The `redis_engine` can be used to send commands to a Redis server, leveraging the existing Redis "subscribe" client in order to send additional asynchronous commands.

 When sending commands, it's important that the client communicate with the Redis server using the RESP protocol.